 Cumberland Drive development appeal

-Son Ltd against the rejection of their plan to build on the Red
+Son Ltd against the rejection of their plans to build on the Red

-was rejected.
-They subsequently submitted a further application
+case and their first appeal was rejected.
+They subsequently submitted

-for four three story houses on Cumberland Drive.
-We contested
+a further application for four three story houses on Cumberland

-this at planning committee and won our case again.
-Unfortunately
+Drive.
+We contested this at planning committee and won our case

 the page on this.